Frunez/Bowling/README.md

 ## Description

-You have guessed this already from the title and it's indeed true it's a bowling app!
+You may have guessed this already from the title and it's indeed true it's a bowling app!
 It still needs work :construction: as it does not contain all the features of an actual bowling game.

 ## Features